Krimkerre/i3-gruvbox-dots/README.md

 # i3-gruvbox-dots
 Auto installer for i3 with gruvbox material theme

-First do a base Arch install, there's an automated script here: https://github.com/Krimkerre/arch-install or alternatively: https://github.com/lotw69/arch-scripts for the original author.
+First do a base Arch install, (or you could use the EndeavourOS installer to do an online installation without any DE/WM selected)